Mrs C Wagner: Headteacher

 Mr J Norrey: Teacher of Science

-Mr Norrey graduated from the University of Salford with a BEng in Mechanical Engineering and an MA in Journalism, before subsequently completing a PGCE in Secondary Science with Physics at the University of Cambridge.
-He will teach physics, chemistry, biology and mathematics.
+Mr Norrey graduated from the University of Salford with a Bachelor’s degree in Mechanical Engineering and a Master’s in Journalism, before completing a PGCE in Secondary Science with Physics at the University of Cambridge.
+He has also recently graduated with a Master’s in Education from the University of Cambridge where his research focused on improving students’ confidence and ability in using mathematics in physics to improve attainment at GCSE.

-Mr Norrey joined West London Free School as a newly-qualified teacher in June 2015.
+Mr Norrey joined West London Free School in June 2015 and has taught Physics, Chemistry and Biology up to KS4 and Physics at KS5.
 He became a teacher to combine his passion for science with his love of communicating and discussing knowledge and ideas.
-Outside of class, he enjoys football and is also a keen guitarist and casual pianist.
+Outside of school, he enjoys watching and playing football and is also a keen guitarist and casual pianist.

-Mr A Norton: Teacher of PE and Geography/ Head of Year 7
+Mr A Norton: Acting Director of Sport and Head of Year 7

 Mr Norton attended the University of Exeter where he obtained a degree in Sport and Exercise Science.
 After three years of coaching tennis and skiing, he returned to Exeter to complete a PGCE in PE.
 Before joining the West London Free School, he worked at the City of London School and Eton College.